michaelmdresser/dicelang/README.md

-# dicelang: dice expression parser and evaluator
+# dicelang: dice expression parser and evaluator in Rust

 Rust crate capable of parsing and evaluating dice expressions like `d20+1d4-1d6+3`.
 The main crate (here) provides parsing and evaluation